Heisath/wdmc2-kernel/README.md

 	needs to be placed in /boot/uRamdisk.

        	This needs to be run on the wdmycloud.
 So to get your first boot use the uRamdisk provided!
-	Or use the build.sh and also create a rootfs on your Host to chroot and run this in.
+	Or use the build.sh and also create a rootfs on your host to chroot and run this in.

 * general install instructions